merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 {:.notice}
 For names in the first column please use only letters, digits, and the underscore character.

-Thanks to these two files, genome bins in anvi'o collections and cultivar genomes could be combined and analyzed together seamlessly.
-The most essential need for the coherence of the genomes storage is to make sure each internal and external genome is generated identically with respect to how genes were called, how functions were assigned, etc. Anvi'o will check for some things, but it can't stop you from doing terrible mistakes.
-For instance, if the version of Prodigal is not identical across all contigs databases, the genes described in genomes storage will not necessarily be comparable.
+Thanks to these two files, genome bins in anvi'o collections and cultivar genomes can be combined and analyzed together seamlessly.
+The most essential need for the coherence within the genomes storage is to make sure each internal and external genome is generated identically with respect to how genes were called, how functions were assigned, etc. Anvi'o will check for some things, but it can't stop you from doing terrible mistakes.
+For instance, if the gene caller that identified open reading frames is not identical across all contigs databases, the genes described in genomes storage will not necessarily be comparable.
 If you are not sure about something, send us an e-mail, and we will be happy to try to clarify.

 <div class="extra-info" markdown="1">